In-medium polarization tensor in strong magnetic fields (I): Magneto-birefringence at finite temperature and density: Polarization tensors

 \subsection{Vacuum contribution}

 By using the LLL propagator (\ref{eq:prop-LLL}), one can write down the one-loop vacuum polarization tensor

 One can perform the Dirac trace and the integral straightforwardly, taking care of the superficial ultraviolet divergence.
-After an appropriate regularization by, e.g., the dimensional regularization described in Appendix~\ref{sec:comp-vacuum}, we get the gauge-invariant form of the vacuum polarization tensor
+After an appropriate regularization by, e.g., the dimensional regularization described in Appendix~\ref{sec:comp-vacuum}, we get the vacuum polarization tensor